Let's make some MASH!

 Red pepper flakes

-Because we are making it for such a large number of birds we actually mix everything in a large tub and place it in quart or gallon freezer bags.
+Because we make it for such a large number of birds, we actually mix everything in a large tub and place it in quart or gallon freezer bags.
 If you are feeding a smaller number, you may want to put it in an ice cube tray.
 Once frozen put the cubes in a freezer bag and pull out a cube when you need it.
 That way the rest won’t spoil.